 Total Journey Time from Zurich: Approximately 1 hour one way.

-Insider Tip: Try visiting before 10 AM during the summer months to avoid peak tourist crowds and long queues for the boat rides.
+Insider Tip: Check the Rhine Falls Zurich opening hours before you go.
+Try visiting before 10 AM during the peak tourist months to avoid long queues.

-One of the biggest highlights of visiting Rhine Falls is the famous boat ride experience.
-The yellow boats take visitors incredibly close to the roaring waterfalls, offering breathtaking views and thrilling photo opportunities.
-Some boat rides even stop at the central rock platform, where visitors can climb to the top for panoramic views of the falls.
+One of the biggest highlights is the famous Rhine Falls boat ride experience.
+The yellow boats take visitors incredibly close to the roaring waterfalls.
+Some Rhine Falls boat tickets include a stop at the central rock platform, where visitors can climb to the top for panoramic views of the falls.

 The boat ride offers the closest and most dramatic experience of the Rhine Falls and is considered one of the top things to do in Switzerland for nature lovers.